Carglglz/upydev/DOCS/Documentation.md

 ## ping

-pings the target to see if it is reachable, CTRL-C to stop \n
+pings the target to see if it is reachable, CTRL-C to stop

 ```
 $ upydev ping